a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

  \
  \
 It has been a while, but I still love you \
-And part of you will be on my wind until the end of time \
+And part of you will be on my mind until the end of time \
 That's just how They made me \
 Sad, sentimental, and a little clingy